Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 > **Pipeline → Deployment task → Configure parameters** 🚀

-### Question #20
+### Question #14

-HOTSPOT You are configuring a release pipeline in Azure DevOps as shown in the exhibit.
+You are configuring a release pipeline in Azure DevOps as shown in the exhibit.

 ![Alt Image Text](../images/az400_2_45.png)

 Use the drop-down menus to select the answer choice that answers each question based on the information presented in the graphic.

 NOTE: Each correct selection is worth one point.

 Hot Area:

 **Answer Area**